iFundamental/chibicode.com/index.md

 ## About Me

 I'm a designer/developer based in San Francisco Bay Area.
-As of February 2015, I currently work for [EdSurge](http://edsurge.com), an education technology company.
+As of February 2015, I work for [EdSurge](http://edsurge.com), an education technology company.

 Besides that, I would struggle to say anything interesting about myself.
 I've suffered from varying levels of depression since early 2012, which made it challenging to do meaningful activities outside of work.
 I do think it's important to be vulnerable and share this information publicly though, and for those of you who disagree, you should watch this [TED talk](http://www.ted.com/talks/kevin_breel_confessions_of_a_depressed_comic).